aman-kumar-jh/Predict-the-category-of-the-news-article./readme.md

 3-> Random Forest\
 4-> Decision Tree

-We will also try to increse the accurcay of the model by using the k-fold validation technique.
+We will also try to increse the accurcay of the model by using the k-fold validation technique and find best term co-related to each label using chi squared test.

 ## Getting Started